 - istio: The open source Istio operator to which the TSB operator delegates the management of open source Istio components.

-- oap: Responsible for mesh and envoy gateways RED metrics collection and aggregation
+- oap: Responsible for mesh and envoy gateways RED metrics collection and aggregation and trace collection

 - collector: The Open Telemetry Collector that collects the control plane components' metrics and exposes them through a Prometheus metrics endpoint. xcpOperator: The control plane operator to which the TSB operator delegates the management of control plane components